10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 ### Version

 Both MySQL and MariaDB can serve WordPress as they are fully compatible with each other.
-While 10up generally has switched to MariaDB due to the more open source ethos of the project, there’s very little reason not to use MySQL if that is the easier option.
+While WisdmLabs generally has switched to MariaDB due to the more open source ethos of the project, there’s very little reason not to use MySQL if that is the easier option.
 In this document, "MySQL" is used as the generic term to refer to both MySQL and MariaDB.

 MySQL versions have a longer lifespan than PHP versions and as long as security patches are being issued for the version in use, it is likely acceptable to use.